Directory of Affiliated Societies

 Annual dues: $30; $20 student

-Purpose: IAS fosters communication among disciplines and scholarship devoted to the study of Italian art and civilization of all historical periods.
-The organization sponsors sessions at the International Congress on Medieval Studies and at the annual conferences of CAA, the Renaissance Society of America, the Sixteenth Century Society, and the Society of Architectural Historians.
+Purpose: IAS promotes the study of the architecture and visual arts of Italy, from prehistory to the present day.
+The organization sponsors sessions at the International Congress on Medieval Studies and at the annual conferences of CAA, the Renaissance Society of America, the Sixteenth Century Society, the Society of Architectural Historians, and the American Association of Italian Studies.
 IAS provides a network of special support for graduate students and emerging scholars, including the IAS Travel Grant for conference presentations.
-The group also provides the IAS Research and Publications Grant and Kress-funded grants for scholars traveling from abroad; organizes the annual IAS/Kress Lecture Series in Italy; and helps to facilitate the circulation of members’ publications and research interests through its website, Facebook page, and newsletter.
+The group also provides the IAS Research and Publications Grant and Kress-funded grants for scholars traveling from abroad; organizes the annual IAS/Kress Lecture Series in Italy; and helps to facilitate the circulation of members’ publications and research interests through its website, Facebook page, Twitter account, blog, and newsletter.

 Contact: President: Cathleen Fleck.
 Vice president: Sheryl E. Reiss.
 Vice president for program coordination: Nicola Camerlenghi.
 Treasurer and membership coordinator: Alison Perchuk.
-Secretary: Catherine McCurrach.
+Secretary: Sean Roberts.
 Newsletter director: Kathleen Arthur.
 Website director: Anne Leader.

 Japan Art History Forum (JAHF)